iosifache/PersistencyHub/README.md

 .
-├── build                Directory containing the executables and the libraries(static and dynamic) ├── headers              Directory containing the headers ├── Makefile             Build rules for project, Linux-only in this moment ├── objects              Directory containing the object files ├── README.md            This document
+├── build                Directory containing the executables and the libraries(static and dynamic) ├── headers              Directory containing the headers ├── Makefile             Build rules for the project, Linux-only at this moment ├── objects              Directory containing the object files ├── README.md            This document
 └── sources              Directory containing the C sources